 Fractures are among the most common injuries in car accidents.
 If you have suffered broken bones as a result of a traffic collision, you may have sustained a relatively simple break or a compound fracture.
 With any serious bone fracture, you may be facing surgery, intensive physical therapy, and time off work as you recover.
 You should not be left to shoulder the costs of medical bills and loss of income after an accident that someone else caused.

 If a negligent motorist caused your injuries, you may demand compensation for the medical expenses and other losses you have incurred as a result of the accident.
-The Las Vegas personal injury attorneys at Sam & Ash, LLP can help you understand your rights to hold the at-fault party accountable through an insurance claim or personal injury lawsuit.
+The Las Vegas personal injury attorneys at Sam & Ash Injury Law can help you understand your rights to hold the at-fault party accountable through an insurance claim or personal injury lawsuit.
 You deserve What’s Right.
 We are ready to help you demand it.
 Contact us today for a free, no-risk consultation with a car accident attorney in Las Vegas.

 Are Fractures Different from Broken Bones?